julianschroeter/evaluating_topic-modeling_for_sujet_and_theme/README.md

 The data folder contains the relevant processed corpus representations:

-Large files are given access by the following link: mallet output file: https://www.dropbox.com/s/o83eh6frd8b5eay/chunks_novellas.mallet?dl=0 document term matrix for corpus (basis for baseline classification): https://www.dropbox.com/s/1xu002wdd3xy2jd/doc_term_matrix_5000mfw_lemmatized_tfidf.csv?dl=0
+The following two large files are given access by the following link: mallet output file: https://www.dropbox.com/s/o83eh6frd8b5eay/chunks_novellas.mallet?dl=0 document term matrix for corpus (basis for baseline classification): https://www.dropbox.com/s/1xu002wdd3xy2jd/doc_term_matrix_5000mfw_lemmatized_tfidf.csv?dl=0

+All other files are stored in the data folder in this repository, including
-Two tables represt the metadata:
+a) Two tables represt the metadata:
 - Historical metadata for genre and year of publication in novellas.metadata.csv
 - Annotations of the relevant sujets and themes in novellas_annotations.csv

-Lists of words approximating sujets (in the wordlists_embeddings sub-folder) based on a method that is documented in the scripts folder: The wordlists can be generated with the generate_Document-Themes-Matrix.py script, which uses functions from the preprocessing.themes module.
+b) Lists of words approximating sujets (in the wordlists_embeddings sub-folder) based on a method that is documented in the scripts folder: The wordlists can be generated with the generate_Document-Themes-Matrix.py script, which uses functions from the preprocessing.themes module.

-The shares

-The shares of topics for all documents (separated in chunks of 1000= words as output_composition_100topics.txt file (mallet output)
+c) The shares of topics for all documents (separated in chunks of 1000= words as output_composition_100topics.txt file (mallet output)
 The topic keys for our 100 topics model.

 Our topic model was generated with mallet 2.0.8 in a process of recursive adaption of preprocessing and modeling parameters, such as: